Hamed Abdel-Samad: Work

 Abdel-Samad became known to the German public through his book Mein Abschied vom Himmel (My Farewell from Heaven, 2009).
 Abdel-Samad said that the book was neither an attack on his culture, nor a call to abandon the Muslim faith.
 Rather, he just wanted to understand the contradictions of his own life.
 Following the book's publication in Egypt, a group issued a fatwa threatening Abdel-Samad and he was put under police protection.

-Abdel-Samad calls for an "Islam light" in Europe without shari'a, jihad, "gender apartheid", proselytism, and "entitlement mentality".
+Abdel-Samad calls for an "Islam lite" in Europe without shari'a, jihad, "gender apartheid", proselytism, and "entitlement mentality".
 He criticized the German political establishment for appeasing Islam, while ignoring fears about Islam.
 According to Abdel-Samad, this behavior created resentment in the German population.

 Abdel-Samad participated in the 2nd German Islam Conference 2010-2013 held at the invitation of the German Federal Interior Minister Thomas de Maizière.

 In autumn 2010, Abdel-Samad took the journalist Henryk M. Broder on a 30,000 km-long road trip through Germany for a five-part TV series.

 In an interview aired on the Salafi Islamist Egyptian channel Al-Hafez on 7 June 2013 (as translated by MEMRI), Egyptian cleric and Al-Azhar professor Mahmoud Shaaban accused Abdel-Samad of committing "heresy", and stated that "he must be killed for being a heretic ... if he refuses to recant".
 Shaaban also stated that "after he has been confronted with the evidence, his killing is permitted if the [Egyptian] government does not do it."
-On the same day, the Egyptian Sheikh Assem Abdel Maged declared a fatwa against the publicist, a call for all Muslims to kill the writer.
+On the same day, the Egyptian Sheikh Assem Abdel Maged declared a fatwa against the publicist calling for all Muslims to kill the writer.
 The German Federal Government called on the Egyptian government to guarantee freedom of expression and personal safety and the Egyptian Chargé d'Affaires in Berlin was summoned.

 In 2016, he was questioned by the Berlin police for alleged sedition.
 This was criticized as an attack on free speech by him and German-Israeli historian Michael Wolffsohn in the German newspaper Die Welt.

 In his latest book, Islamic Fascism (Der islamische Faschismus, 2014), Abdel-Samad describes Islam as a fascist ideology under the cover of a religion.